cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 this through Infrastructure as Code (IAC).
 Code is written for infrastructure on one central location and is pushed to nodes in all environments (Dev, Test, Production) using puppet tool.
-Configuration management tool has two approaches for managing infrastructure.
+Configuration management tool has two approaches for managing infrastructure;
 Configuration push and pull.
 In push configuration, infrastructure as code is pushed from centralized server to nodes whereas in pull configuration nodes pulls infrastructure as code from central server